ayush51/tutorial/tutorial.md

 ###### Changing the chatbox color

 The default chatbox color is a soft red, however, this can also be altered to match your websites theme.
-As can be seen in the image below, we changed the icons at the top of the Chatbox from a light red to a deep blue, which is more suited to our example website:
+As can be seen in the image below, we changed the icons at the top of the Chatbox from a light red to purple, which is more suited to our example website:

 ![Changed chatbox colors](https://raw.github.com/surfly/tutorial/master/screens/changed_chatbox_colour.png)